 If your shed is in contact with the ground, it will get damp.
-That’s why it’s so important to make sure that, before you construct your shed, you build a wooden base for it to sit on, or lay a patio or concrete slab.
+That’s why it’s so important to make sure that, before you construct your shed, you build a base for it to sit on, or lay a patio or concrete slab.

 A wooden base keeps your shed watertight by raising it off the ground, allowing air to circulate underneath.
 It should be made of pressure-treated or tanalised timber to help it withstand rot.
 While this is fine for small sheds sited on lawns where drainage isn’t a problem, larger sheds will require a more robust base.

-Installing a patio slab or a concrete base is a great solution for those who’re comfortable with fairly heavy-duty DIY.
+Installing a paving slab or a concrete base is a great solution for those who’re comfortable with fairly heavy-duty DIY.
 Consider adding a damp-proof membrane and, to ensure good airflow, do consider sitting your shed on a wooden base or floor bearers, on top of the concrete or patio.

 Treat your shed with wood preservative

-Even if you’ve bought a shed with a ten-year guarantee against rot, you still need to treat it with wood stain every year.
+Even if you’ve bought a shed with a ten-year guarantee against rot, you still need to treat it with preservative every year.
 That’s because, while the initial pressure treatment is extremely effective against fungus and insects, its strength weakens over time.
 To keep your shed in optimum condition, you need to top it up.

 When you position your shed, be sure to leave plenty of access room so that it's easy to maintain and apply wood treatment.
 It also ensures there’s good airflow around the building which helps keep it dry and damp-free.

-Use a quality water or spirit-based stain.
-Water-based stains are quick drying and contain far fewer volatile organic compounds than spirit-based products, although some say they’re trickier to apply.
-It’s certainly true that solvents make for a thinner, more spreadable fluid but they are somewhat slower to dry and far more toxic.
+Use a quality water or spirit-based treatment.
+Water-based products are quick drying and contain far fewer volatile organic compounds than spirit-based treatments, although some say they’re trickier to apply.
+It’s certainly true that solvents make for a thinner, more spreadable fluid but they are somewhat slower to dry, and far more toxic.